sts10/sts10.github.io/_posts/2022-08-12-efficiently-pruning-until-uniquely-decodable.markdown

 Amazingly, this pruning procedure seems to work for the handful of word lists I've tried it on.

-In my tests of this procedure, the resulting lists are uniquely decodable, at least according to my own implementation of Sardinas-Patterson. _AND_ the procedure seems to preserve more words than the 3 procedures outlined above.
+In my tests of this procedure, the resulting lists are uniquely decodable, at least according to my own implementation of Sardinas-Patterson. _AND_ the procedure seems to preserve more words than the three procedures outlined above.
+Here we can compare it to removing prefix words and suffix words:

 |           | length | prefix-free | suffix-free | Schlinkert-pruned |
 |-----------|:------:|:-----------:|:-----------:|:-----------------:|